KGrajek02/AI-Hands-Proposal/README.md

 ![AI Hand Flow](./Diagram.png)

-## 🛠️ What This Shows

-I'm not a full-time AI engineer — I'm a thinker, a builder, a future designer.
-This repo is part of my learning and visibility journey.
+### 🧭 Purpose of This Repository

+This project explores a common flaw in generative AI — inaccurate human hand rendering — and proposes a structured improvement using pose estimation, visual logic, and symbolic rules.

+It’s part of my ongoing learning in AI-human interaction, system design, and interface thinking.

 ---